mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 ## Revision Note
 Publish Date | Revision
 -------------|--------
-13-Jun-2020 | This is the first formal publication of this document as a version-ed specification.
+28-Sep-2020 | This is the first formal publication of this document as a version-ed specification.
 Earlier draft are superseded by this document.
-10-Aug-2020 | Signature for API to retrieve encryption certificate has been changed from GET to POST and Device Stream now supports an optional parameter - timeout

 ## Glossary of Terms
 * Device Provider - An entity that manufactures or imports the devices in their name.
 This entity should have legal rights to obtain an organization level digital certificate from the respective authority in the country.